JoshPaulie/goonbot/README.md

 Creates rich Tweets embeds that allows your to view its content from within discord.
 This will be used until the next time rocket man decides to reenable embedding

 # Why another rewrite?
 I started learning the `discord.py` library as a means of learning Python back in 2019.
 For the first few years I rewrote the bot frequently to better reflect my Python ability.
-There was a bit of a schism in the python discord botting community, which lead me to rewrite it with `Pycord` instead.
-This most recent rewrite (for this "last generation") is me returning home to `discord.py`
+Because I was so new, it was easiest for me to create separate codebasses for each generation rather than extend/refactor my existing code.
+In addition, I was really misunderstanding the role of git, and didn't know how to commit major code changes.

+Not only that, but `discord.py` was unmaintained for a short stint.
+A forked version of the wrapper was started, had substantial differences between it and its upstream project.
+Once `discord.py` was officially being maintained by Danny again, I wanted to return.
+This explains this latest (and "final" rewrite)